cosmos/ibc-go/docs/docs/01-ibc/06-channel-upgrades.md

 }
 ```

-As part of the handling of the `MsgChannelUpgradeInit` message, the application's callbacks `OnChanUpgradeInit` will be triggered as well.
+As part of the handling of the `MsgChannelUpgradeInit` message, the application's `OnChanUpgradeInit` callback will be triggered as well.

 After this message is handled successfully, the channel's upgrade sequence will be incremented.
 This upgrade sequence will serve as a nonce for the upgrade process to provide replay protection.